vfaronov/mitmproxy-httpolice/doc/walkthrough.rst

 and :ref:`set a keybinding <keybindings>` like this::

   - key: f5
-    cmd: httpolice.report.html @marked report.html
+    cmd: httpolice.report.html @marked -

 Then:

 #.
 Do something with your software, capturing a bunch of flows into mitmproxy.

 #.
 In mitmproxy, type F5.
-HTTPolice writes a report on all the problems
+HTTPolice produces a report on all the problems
-   found so far to ``report.html`` in the current directory.
+   found so far and stores it in memory.

 #.
-Open that file (or rather, press F5 in a browser window
+Open (or refresh) ``http://localhost:8080/+httpolice/`` in your Web browser
-   where it’s already open) to read the report.
+   (tweak the URL :ref:`as necessary <inmemory>`) to read the report.

 #.
 Fix the problems in your software,
    or :ref:`silence them <mitmproxy_silence>` in HTTPolice.